glueckpress/stringintelligenz/readme.txt

 = Does this plugin introduce “genderized” word endings? =

 In a few places, yes.
 We generally try to use alternative phrasing wherever possible instead.
-Word endings with a “gender star” can be found mostly on user role labels: “Administrator*in”, “Redakteur*in”, “Autor*in”.
+Word endings with a “gender star” can be found mostly on user role labels: `Administrator*in`, `Redakteur*in`, `Autor*in`.
 We found it particularly hard to come up with an alternative for the latter one, so we decided to go with a gender star there.

 = Can I use this plugin for client sites? =